christiskatsouris/Nonstationary/README.md

 ```
 ## Assignment 1

 Using one of the following Statistical Software: R, Matlab or Stata prepare a short empirical study based on a suitable time series dataset.
-Main focus is the use of linear (e.g., AR(1)) and non-linear (e.g., GARCH) financial time series models.
-The analysis should include: (i) testing for structural breaks using both retrospective and sequential break-point tests, (ii) Goodness-of-fit testing and/or specification testing.
+The main focus is the use of linear (e.g., AR(1)) and non-linear (e.g., GARCH) financial time series models.
+The analysis should include: (i) model fitting and residual analysis, such as testing for the presence of autocorrelation in the residual series or testing for Arch/Garch effects and, (ii) testing for structural breaks using both retrospective and sequential break-point tests.

 ## References